23 Jun Crucial Documents for Small Businesses

 Another great benefit of keeping track of all the profits and losses is that it will help you build a good case when you apply for a small business loan.
 Financial institutions need to know and see that the businesses they are loaning to will be able to generate enough profits to pay off their initial loan plus interest.
 If you can’t show them that you’re able to do that, your loan will most likely be denied.

 2. Cash Flow Statement

 The cash flow of a company tells you where its money is coming from, what it’s used for, and where it’s going.
-It shows how a business operates, as it will let you know how much money it’s earning and from which asset.
+It shows how a small business operates, as it will let you know how much money it’s earning and from which asset.
 A small company needs to do its best to make sure it can grow effectively.
 If they don’t track their cash flow, they won’t know about the inefficiencies in their investments, if there are any.

 For example, if a company doesn’t know how much money goes into each operation and how much it’s generating, it won’t be able to optimize the operation to make it yield a higher return.
 Therefore, it would be in your company’s best interest to keep track of its cash flow.
 If you do, you’ll know what you can do better in the short and long terms.

 The balance sheet tells you exactly how much money your business has and how much of it is owed to lenders.
 It will also show all the assets, liabilities, and revenue or set back values, which will tell you how much money your company spends in a year.
 Without an accurate and complete balance sheet, you won’t be able to understand the state of your business, since you won’t see how much your company is really worth.
 The balance sheet will also tell you all about upcoming payments so that you don’t miss them while you’re focusing on something else.